I am a website developer, eBay trading assistant, work-at-home mum, writer and crafter.

 Movies, Books & Music

 Kids love watching movies.
-It does not matter whether the Wizard of Oz is playing on DVD or the beloved old VHS, it is still the Wizard of Oz.
-Sure it may not be digital, or surround sound or 3D but the simple enjoyment is still there.
+It does not matter whether the Wizard of Oz is playing on DVD or the beloved old VHS; it is still the Wizard of Oz.
+Sure it may not be digital, surround sound or 3D, but the simple enjoyment is still there.

-If you still have an old video player laying around that works, buy movies.
+If you still have an old video player lying around that works, buy movies.

 - Garage sales are a fantastic place to pick up bundles of old movies for next to nothing.
 If you wanted to resell an old classical movie find, it should be watched in its entirety to ensure there are no warped parts.

 If you or your children are bookworms, a garage sale will surely be your best friend.
 You can always find novels, kids' books, sometimes old magazines, reference books and even the old textbook.

 - Books sell online - so do collectable magazines and comics, particularly if you can find them in a series or set, so dig deep into the pile.